Clement of Alexandria said: Happiness is found in the practice of virtue.

 The welfare of animals and a symbiotic relationship between human and non human animals are clearly found in the traditions of Jewish history.
 As the Jewish people are recognizing the innate cruelty of the animal products industry and the health benefits of a plant based diet, Israel is quickly becoming a vegan nation returning to the perfect state of the Garden of Eden.
 And once that happens other countries will follow.
 Jesus would be very happy about that!

-And until then Jesus would be PROTESTING at slaughterhouses!
+Until then Jesus would be protesting at slaughterhouses!

-Clement of Alexandria said: Happiness is found in the practice of virtue and the apostle Matthew partook of seeds and nuts and vegetables without flesh.
+Clement of Alexandria said: Happiness is found in the practice of virtue.